-- 1. Details of any secondary market dealing in the fund's units should include: - a.
-Details of any firm acting as broker of secondary market trades in the units.

-- b.
-Commission payable on dealing where the manager acts as a broker.c.
-Where the manager acts as a broker: - - i.
-The system used to match units - ii.
-The process for allocation of units to investors.
+- 1. Details of any secondary market dealing in the fund's units should include: - a. details of any firm acting as broker of secondary market trades in the units; - b. commission payable on dealing where the manager acts as a broker; - c. the system used to match units (where the manager acts as a broker); and - d. the process for allocation of units to investors (where the manager acts as a broker).

-Annex 1: Fund oversight by supervisory or advisory committees
+Annex 1: Fund oversight [last updated: December 2022]

-[last updated: January 2018]